anewusername/masque/README.md

 Requirements:
 * python 3 (written and tested with 3.5)
 * numpy
-* matplotlib (optional, used for visualization functions)
+* matplotlib (optional, used for visualization functions and text)
 * python-gdsii (optional, used for gdsii i/o)
 * svgwrite (optional, used for svg output)
+* freetype (optional, used for text)

 Install with pip, via git: